Virgin Galactic: White Knight Two

-The White Knight Two is a special aeroplane built as the mothership and launch-platform for the spacecraft SpaceShipTwo and the uncrewed launch vehicle LauncherOne (LauncherOne never launched from underneath a White Knight Two).
+The White Knight Two is a special airplane built as the mothership and launch-platform for the spacecraft SpaceShipTwo and the uncrewed launch vehicle LauncherOne (LauncherOne never launched from underneath a White Knight Two).
 The mothership is a large fixed-wing aircraft with two hulls linked together by a central wing.
 Two aircraft were planned – VMS Eve and VMS Spirit of Steve Fossett.
 On 22 May 2021 Mothership Eve was used to carry VSS Unity to a launch altitude of 44,000 feet.

 Boeing 747

-The LauncherOne system used a Boeing 747-400 aircraft, renamed Cosmic Girl, which was acquired from Virgin Atlantic.
+The LauncherOne system used a Boeing 747-400 aircraft, renamed Spirit of Mojave, which was acquired from Virgin Atlantic.
 This was spun off into Virgin Orbit with the LauncherOne business in 2017.

 Generation II mothership

 Virgin Galactic plans to have generation 2 motherships ready for 2025, for the next-generation Delta-class spaceplanes.
 In July 2022, Virgin announced it would partner with Boeing's Aurora Flight Sciences to design and build the next generation of mothership.

 Boeing ended work on the contract in 2023 and has now filed suit against Virgin Galactic over unpaid bills according to a report in SpaceNews.
 The lawsuit was settled in 2024.